Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 We emphasize, however, that the present work \emph{does not} use any LQG machinery (see Figure~\ref{fig-chart} for the dependencies).
 The LQG machinery in~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3,gwynne-miller-gluing} is what allows us to deduce the correspondence with SLE$_{8/3}$ on $\sqrt{8/3}$-LQG from the results proved here.

-{\bf Acknowledgements} E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
+{\bf Acknowledgements} We thank an anonymous referee for a careful reading and helpful comments on an earlier version of this manuscript which has led to many improvements in the exposition.
+E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
 E.G.\ also thanks the hospitality of the Statistical Laboratory at the University of Cambridge, where this work was started.
 J.M.\ thanks Institut Henri Poincar\'e for support as a holder of the Poincar\'e chair, during which this work was completed.